matthiasbruns/android-kotlin-clean-architecture/README.md

 }
 ````

-The ViewModel is a POJO with LiveData properties to enable the view to observe its properties.
+The viewmodel is a POJO with LiveData properties to enable the view to observe its properties.
-This ViewModel stores two properties:
+This viewmodel stores two properties:

 * dogs - a List of Dog objects
 * loading - indicates if the loading dialog should be displayed